Restaurant Business Loans

 There are loan products for working capital (payroll, rent), equipment expenses, inventory, and major moves like opening a second location or purchasing your land.
 Consult your lender for specifics.

-Bring your balance sheet and cash flow statement, along with a summation of your plans for the business.
+Bring your balance sheet, cash flow statement, and a summation of your plans for the business.
 You may also need to demonstrate you have valuable assets to serve as collateral.

 Repayment terms will be negotiated with your lender.
-Standard periods range from 1 to 5 years—shorter for small loans, longer for large.
+Standard periods range from 1 to 5 years—shorter for small loans, and longer for large ones.
 If you’re buying real estate, terms can be much longer.

 The best way to get to know the options is to talk with lenders.
 Consult your local banker and credit union, and do research online.
 There are online products that will give you quotes from multiple lenders at once.